NexPlayer/iOS-SDK/advanced.md

 The callback should return zero for success and -1 in case of an error.

-#### typedef int(∗ NEXPLAYERPDEnvelopHeaderParsingCallbackFunc)(char ∗pData, long long qOffset, int iDataSize, unsigned int ∗puContentOffset, void ∗pUserData)
+#### typedef int(∗NEXPLAYERPDEnvelopHeaderParsingCallbackFunc) (char ∗pData, long long qOffset, int iDataSize, unsigned int ∗puContentOffset, void ∗pUserData)

-Callback function for parsing headers of Progressive Download(PD) content.
+Callback function for parsing headers of Progressive Download (PD) content.

-This is called when NexPlayer receives a header of Progressive Download(PD) content.
+This is called when NexPlayer receives a header of Progressive Download (PD) content.
 NexPlayer sends the received header and its size with this callback.

 **Parameters**